Shwetank-Chaudhary/GestureVolumeControl/README.md

 4. "GestureVolumeControl.py" is the main module which imports the "HandTrackingModule.py" to track Hand movements and map to the functionality of volume control of the system.

 **System Requirement**
-1. To run this in your pc you would need a inbuilt camera.
+1. To run this in your pc you would need an inbuilt camera.
 2. It will only run through Pycharm because it has mediapipe library which is supported by Pycharm only.